SharePoint/sp-dev-docs/docs/spfx/toolchain/scaffolding-projects-using-yeoman-sharepoint-generator.md

 --solution-name|Client-side solution name, as well as folder name.
 --environment|The target environment for the solution.
 Either "onprem", "onprem19" or "spo".
 --package-manager|The package manager for the solution.
 Options are: "npm", "pnpm", or "yarn".
 Default: *npm* --skip-feature-deployment|If specified, allow the tenant admin the choice of being able to deploy the components to all sites immediately without running any feature deployment or adding apps in sites.
-Default: *false*.
---is-domain-isolated|If 'y', web part will be rendered in isolated domain using IFrame.
-If set to "y", sets the component type as web part.
+--is-domain-isolated|If specified, web part will be rendered in isolated domain using IFrame and sets the component type as web part.

 <br/>